CABS bird protection camps in Brescia

 - Spring operation in March and April against songbird trapping with nets

-- Summer operation in August against the catch of mourning mosquitoes and garden redtails
+- Summer operation in August against the illegal killing of pied flycatchers , redstarts and pipits.

 - Autumn operation in October and November against illegal bird trapping and hunting